Bentley University: Athletics

 Bentley's mascot is Flex the Falcon.
 The university has 23 men's and women's varsity teams.
-All of the teams compete in the Northeast-10 Conference at the NCAA Division II level, with the exception of the men's hockey program, which was one of the original six founding teams of Atlantic Hockey at the Division I level.
+All of the teams compete in the Northeast-10 Conference at the NCAA Division II level, with the exception of the men's hockey program, which was one of the original six founding teams of Atlantic Hockey America at the Division I level.
+The Bentley Arena is a multi-purpose ice hockey arena on the campus of Bentley University.

-Bentley is also home to one of the best rugby programs in the Northeast winning two national Division III titles in 2007 and 2008 as well as winning the 2008 Beast of the East tournament.
+Bentley's rugby program won two national Division III titles in 2007 and 2008 as well as the 2008 Beast of the East tournament.
 They were also Division II National Qualifiers in 2011 and 2012 as well as Rugby Northeast Conference champions in 2011.